Alright. Dark Fantasy. Back on brand this month.

 Aargghh!
 Burning!
 I slap at my patchwork sleeve, putting out a small flame and stepping back from a pit.
 How close had I been to following the melody in?
 A different chill runs through me.
 My coat is damaged, but it could’ve been worse.
 I pry my fingers off the wooden instrument, force myself to separate from the melody.
 It does not control me.

 I will not follow the music.

-A sharp, acidic odour burns up my nostrils.
+A sharp, acidic odour burns my nostrils.
 Smoke, burning hair and skin.
 The wind has changed.
-Or maybe I just danced into the path of the smoke.
+Or maybe I danced into the path of the smoke.
 It can be disorienting inside the melody.

 I look around – there are still a few left dancing towards their fate, screaming their only defence against their own actions.

 One stares back though.
 I watch as he leaps into a pit, watch as his body turns black, his eyes bubbling and boiling.